 In the end, you have to reload the privileges of the newly installed MySQL database.
 So, “Y” and press the ENTER key on the keyboard, and you will get success!
 Message.

-Login to MySQL CLI as Root
+Login to MySQL CLI as Root on Ubuntu

-Now, the installation of MySQL is completed, you have to log in to MySQL CLI as root for checks.
+Now, that the installation of MySQL is completed, you have to log in to MySQL CLI as root for checks.
 So, execute the following command to log in to MySQL.